-4.8.8 The FIDE Presidential Board shall decide which applicant shall be chosen.
+15.5 The FIDE Presidential Board shall decide which applicant shall be chosen.
 The decision reached shall be based on the following criteria, which are to be viewed as a whole:

-- a) prize fund - b) covering of organisational costs - c) playing conditions - d) providing visas to all players, trainers and officials - e) security assistance for all players and officials - f) chess activity both actual and potential in the country hosting the event - g) media possibilities - h) potential development of chess worldwide - i) climate conditions during the period of the tournament - j) taxation conditions in the hosting country in respect of the prize fund.
+a) prize fund b) covering of organizational costs c) playing conditions d) providing visas to all players, trainers and officials. e) security assistance for all players and officials. f) chess activity both actual and potential in the country hosting the FWCM. g) media possibilities h) potential development of chess worldwide. i) climatic conditions during the period of the tournament j) taxation conditions in the hosting country in respect of the prize fund.

-If a Presidential Board meeting cannot be held, the FIDE President takes the decision in consultations with the WCOC.
+If a Presidential Board meeting cannot be held, the FIDE President takes the decision in consultation with the WCO.